 OCO-2 data began coming in about 45 days after launch.
 Why this time delay?
 It took some time and maneuvering to get the satellite positioned exactly where we wanted it to be, in the right position in the A-train Constellation.
-After that, the mission operations team carefully turned on all the components and does checks to make sure everything was working correctly.
+After that, the mission operations team carefully turned on all the components and performed checks to make sure everything was working correctly.
 Only after that, will the instrument go into work mode and start collecting data.
 On OCO-2, the data are stored on board and the information is sent down in bundles during orbit.
 Data and information (telemetry) are sent back to Earth and "collected" by the ground stations.
-Once the data are collected, they will still need to be processed.
-OCO-2 data will be processed at the jet Propulsion Lab and the data is ultimately distributed and stored at the Goddard Earth Science Data & Information Services Center (GES DISC).
-If you would like to browse Sample Data files for OCO-2 public products, please visit Sample OCO-2 Data.
+Once the data are collected, they still need to be processed.
+OCO-2 data will be processed at the Jet Propulsion Laboratory and ultimately distributed and stored at the Goddard Earth Science Data & Information Services Center (GES DISC).

 NASA Earth Satellite data products, including OCO-2, are processed at various levels ranging from Level 0 to Level 4.
 Unless a satellite is flying an actual camera, the data that comes back does not look like a picture or image.
 It must be created by the science team!
 Level 0 products are raw data at full instrument resolution.
 With each progressive level (1-4), the data are converted into more useful formats, such as a map and with more specific variables such as location and time.